bnoordhuis/mug/README.md

       --jar, -j <arg>     Output contents as jar file
       --package <arg>     Java package to compile modules into  [default ]

-Resulting class files are created in the output directory using the given package.
+Compiled classes are created in the output directory, using the given package name (or the default package if none is specified).
+Script files in subfolders of the current working directory are compiled into relative packages.
-Modules in folders will be compiled into subpackages of the main folder.

-Include these and mug-js.jar to run your module:
+Include your classes and mug-js.jar to run your module:

     java -cp mug-js.jar:bin your.package.module_name